-The ratings of CN's securities described above should not be construed as a recommendation to buy, sell, or hold CN securities.
+The ratings of CN's securities described above should not be construed as a recommendation to buy, sell, or hold CN securities and do not address the market price or suitability of a specific security for a particular investor.
 Ratings may be revised or withdrawn at any time by the rating agencies.